turtleflyer/smart-hooks/packages/smart-hooks/use-interstate/README.md

    const state = useSubscribe();
    ```

-   `useInterstate` is not giving a stored value just after calling the hook.
+   `useInterstate` will not give a stored value just after calling the hook.
 Instead, it returns
-   other hook that, being called, for its part returns a requested value of the state.
-The returned
+   another hook that, being called, for its part returns a requested value of the state.
+The
-   subscription hook obeys [the rules of hooks](https://reactjs.org/docs/hooks-rules.html).
-It may
+   returned subscription function is considered a standard hook, so it must obey [the rules of
+   hooks](https://reactjs.org/docs/hooks-rules.html) from the very moment of birth.
+It may not be in
-   not be in a conditional clause, for example.
-Exactly this hook will listen to state changes and
+   a conditional clause, for example.
+Exactly this hook will listen to state changes and trigger
-   trigger re-rendering the component when the change occurs.
-Indeed, we broke up the subscribing
+   re-rendering the component when the change occurs.
+Indeed, we broke up the subscribing process
-   process onto two steps due to a performance cost coming along with it, and oftentimes you need
+   onto two separate steps because we aimed to create a tool that has a number of words in the
+   vocabulary as small as possible but still gets a choice to opt-in subscribing on demand.
+   Otherwise, as performing a subscription to the state in a body of a React component has its own
+   performance cost you would get forced to assume it whenever using the hook even if the only thing
-   only to have a way to change the state not to subscribe to those changes.
+   you need is to have a setter to manipulate the state not listening to it.
 Let us take a look at
    different scenarios.
 If we only need to have a function to update the sate:

    ```js